 However, when you track your expenses, all of your expenditures are right there for you to see.
 It makes it super simple to see where the leaks in your budget are springing from – which also makes it a lot easier to plug those holes.

-Learning how to track our expenses changed my lives.
-We went from struggling to save to debt free within a matter of a few months.
-Once we started tracking our expenses, we quickly found where our extra money was going – which in our case was over $1,000 spent on food every month – and easily plugged the gap.
+Learning how to track our expenses changed our lives.
+Within a matter of months, we went from struggling to save to debt free!
+Once we started tracking our expenses, we quickly found where our extra money was going – which, in our case, included over $1,000 spent on food every month – and easily plugged the gap.
 You can do it too.
 You just need to start.

 How to Track Your Expenses